Career Advice

 Author: David M. Diez, Mine Cetinkaya-Rundel & Christopher D Barr

 This is one of the three statistics textbooks approved by the American Institute of Mathematics for use in Mathematics undergraduate degree courses.
 It is an open-source book that covers the foundational elements of statistics like inference, probability, and regression, in a way that is easily understandable allowing for both self-and instructor-led study.
-Also coming with case studies to bring out concepts in a real-world setting makes this a great resource.
+Also coming up with case studies to bring out concepts in a real-world setting makes this a great resource.

 7. Statistics for Data Science